Modifying clips and apply effects#

 .

-All thoses methods works by taking as first parameter a callback function that will receive either a clip frame, a timepoint, or both, and return a modified version of thoses.
+All these methods work by taking as first parameter a callback function that will receive either a clip frame, a timepoint, or both, and return a modified version of these.

 Modify only the timing of a Clip#